demraldes/SN47---Inland-MK47-Case/readme.md

 ![case image](https://raw.githubusercontent.com/demraldes/SN47---Inland-MK47-Case/refs/heads/main/images/final-front.jpg)

 ## Credits
+Valaadus on Discord for inspiring the thermal accent around the USB port and color accents, and for working through printing gremlins.
 40% Discord community for being an incredible group of helpful people and an invaluable resource in learning to do this design work.